 With their sophomore episode ("Ghosts") under their belt, Person of Interest still begs the question: is the series another procedural or a smart drama with an endgame?
 Jim Caviezel tries a familiar CBS style approach early on with the delivery of some of his lines.

 Ben Linus is off the island and is training the second coming of Jesus to be New York's version of Batman.
 I could either be going to Purgatory, Hell, or Arkham for that opening sentence.
+Now that I've got the obvious jokes out of the way let's take a look at one of this fall season's most promising new series, Person of Interest.

 Even in 8mm those bursts of light follow J.J.
 Abrams from project to project.
 Don't attempt to wipe or adjust your camera lens because these camera flares are normal for an Abrams flick.